-You can apply online for the offers or mail in a copy of the application.
+You can apply online for the offers, and many of them are provided through a certified HVAC contractor at the time of service- be sure to ask your contractor about these discounts!
 To qualify, you must have the unit installed by a qualified service provider.
 We’ll get into that a little later.

 Meanwhile, the models you choose have to meet specific efficiency requirements.
 You’ll notice “HSPF” and “SEER” next to the models.

-Seasonal Energy Efficiency Ratio, or SEER, measures how much energy your HVAC unit uses to provide air conditioning.
+Seasonal Energy Efficiency Ratio, or SEER, (now SEER2) measures how much energy your HVAC unit uses to provide air conditioning.

 To qualify for the rebates, you must use a ComEd Energy Efficiency Service Provider.
 You can find a list of providers here.
 And, yes, Compass Heating and Air is on there.

 The benefit of a certified provider, along with knowing the work gets done correctly, is having someone familiar with the process and qualifications.